Hot Rock & Alternative Songs: Number ones

 Billie Eilish has spent the most weeks atop the chart for a solo artist and is tied with Imagine Dragons with the most number-one songs by an artist with five each.
-Her 2024 single, Birds of a Feather, was the second song, after Panic! at the Disco's High Hopes, to reach a year or more at #1.
+Her 2024 single, "Birds of a Feather", was the second song, after Panic! at the Disco's "High Hopes", to spend more than a year at number one.

 The first number-one track on the chart was Green Day's "Know Your Enemy".
-Since its introduction, 74 songs have reached the number-one position on chart.
-Imagine Dragons have had the most with five, combining for a total of 104 weeks at the summit.
+Since its introduction, 81 songs have reached the number-one position on chart.
+Imagine Dragons and Billie Eilish are tied with the most with five each, with Imagine Dragons having a total of 104 weeks at number one on the chart.
 Panic! at the Disco's "High Hopes" spent a record 65 non-consecutive weeks atop the chart, and along with their song "Hey Look Ma, I Made It", the band claimed the number-one spot on the chart for the entirety of 2019.